istudyatuni/ow-tracker/README.md

 - Hide spoilers
 - Categories not yet found in the save are hidden
 - Category names are marked as spoilers if certain facts are not yet found in the save
+- View all unexplored facts highlighted

+### Known problems

+- Sometimes "more to explore" are hidden
+- "Spoiler" font doesn't work for Chinese, Japanese and Korean
+- Arrowheads are shifted from center in some places
+- Map doesn't center itself correctly when some categories are hidden

 ## Develop